zenstackhq/zenstack-docs/docs/the-complete-guide/part1/1-zmodel.md

 ---
 sidebar_label: 1.
-The ZModel Language
+ZModel Language
 ---

-# The ZModel Language
+# ZModel Language

 The first thing that ZenStack may surprise you is that, unlike other Prisma tools, we created a new schema language called *ZModel*.
 It's a superset of the Prisma Schema Language (PSL) with syntax elements to support additional features.
 The `zenstack` CLI takes a ZModel file as input and generates a Prisma Schema file out of it - which in turn can be fed to the standard `prisma` CLI for generating a Prisma Client or migrating the database.